-Audio-Visual Sector

-To support the growth of the audio-visual sector within the CUO32 city, and the continued growth of the existing clusters in D8 and D2, including encouraging start-up space provision.

-Audio and Visual Community Spaces

-To work with local stakeholders to seek the delivery of audio and visual community spaces such as community radio studios and recording spaces across the city suburbs and CUO33 where the opportunity arises.
+CUO36 Audio-Visual Sector To support the growth of the audio-visual sector within the city, and the continued growth of the existing clusters in Dublin 8 and Dublin 2 and the emerging cluster in Dublin 7, including encouraging start-up space provision.
+CUO37 Audio and Visual Community Spaces To work with local stakeholders to seek the delivery of audio and visual community spaces such as community radio studios and recording spaces across the city suburbs and where the opportunity arises.
 To seek to integrate provision for cinema events space within urban villages by ensuring that the design of future community facilities can accommodate cinema events.